-It’s no secret that the Kpopalypse ask.fm has become ludicrously popular.
-When I started using ask.fm I just thought I’d get a couple questions a day about my blogging at the most, but those who follow it know that on a typical day I get inundated with dozens of questions.
+It was no secret that the Kpopalypse ask.fm became ludicrously popular.
+When I started using ask.fm I just thought I’d get a couple questions a day about my blogging at the most, but those who follow it know that on a typical day I would get inundated with dozens of questions.
+Now that I’ve moved to Curious Cat (because ask.fm’s cryptospam was annoying) the questions continue.
 While it’s certainly very flattering (and weird) that people care so much about what I think about various trivial topics, it’s also very repetitive.
 I get asked the same questions all the time, so here’s a collection of the most common questions and answers, so I can save myself some typing in the future.
 If you’ve been linked here, the answer to your question is probably below!

 I’ve decided to make this post separate from the FAQ.
 The Kpopalypse FAQ has questions and answers which are very relevant to Kpopalypse blog as a whole, this separate post is to cover those questions which really don’t belong in a FAQ as they’re fairly trivial and don’t have much to do with my blogging, but that still get asked a fuckload.
 This post may also get added to over time.
 Please now enjoy this question and answer selection!